Step 2 – Criminal History Statutory Declaration

 Completing the form electronically

 This is suitable if you have, or can create, a MyGov account.
 Follow these steps to create a digital Commonwealth statutory declaration through MyGov.
+Please speak with your compliance officer to discuss the declaration which you must make.

 Got a burning question you want answered?